What is Square Payment

 Square Cash and Peer-to-Peer Payments

-What is Square Cash, and how does it work?
-Cash App is a peer-to-peer payment service that was launched in 2013 and became one of the first solutions for fast direct money transfers to each other using a mobile application.
-It’s free to download and use, and its main features — making P2P payments and transferring funds to a bank account — are also free.
+How to Square up payment in another app?
+Cash App is a peer-to-peer payment service launched in 2013 and was among the first solutions for fast, direct money transfers via mobile applications.
+It is free to download and use, and its core features — P2P payments and transfers to bank accounts — are also free.
+Today, Square Cash has expanded significantly, allowing users to receive direct deposits and ACH payments, buy cryptocurrency, trade stocks, and more.

 Online and E-Commerce Solutions